YunhoJeonKor/Blockhouse_QS-intern/README.md

 # Blockhouse_QS-intern

+Blockhouse Quant Strategist Intern Submission
+This is Yunho Jeon (yj3258@nyu.edu), currently studying Mathematics in Finance at NYU.

 # Smart Order Router Backtest

 This project implements a Smart Order Router (SOR) that optimally splits a large order across venues using Level-1 quote data.
 It compares the SOR's performance against baseline strategies: Best-Ask, TWAP, and VWAP.